waseem-medhat/my_vim_env/README.md

 First: points to consider
 =========================

--   This environment is by no means an RStudio replacement.
-However, it works for my use cases.
+-   This environment is by no means an RStudio replacement: RStudio is an IDE, while Vim is a text editor However, it works for my use cases.
 I also keep adding new things to it constantly.
 It is like my own piece of software that gets new additions and fixes over time.

 -   The content here does not suffice as a tutorial, although it can be informational and give some leads for whoever is interested.

--   In fact, RStudio has Vim keybindings.
+-   RStudio has Vim keybindings.
 If you were sold on learning Vim but don't want to change from RStudio, I can recommend learning Vim and using its bindings in RStudio.
 It isn't a bad compromise.

 -   I use Neovim as it has a better implementation of a terminal emulator than Vim, but the environment itself (including plug-ins and configuration) is applicable in practically any version of Vim.